 This discussion and analysis are intended to serve as an introduction to the City's basic financial statements.
 The City's basic financial statements comprise three components: (1) Government-wide financial statements, (2) Fund financial statements, and (3) Notes to the financial statements.
 This report also contains other supplementary information in addition to the basic financial statements themselves.
-These various elements of the Comprehensive Annual Financial Report are related as shown in the graphic below.
+These various elements of the basic financial statements are related as shown in the graphic below.

-Organization of City and County of San Francisco Comprehensive Annual Financial Report
+Organization of City and County of San Francisco Basic Financial Statements

-Introductory Section INTRODUCT ORY SECTION + Manag Management's Discussion and Analysis (MD&A) Financial Stateme nts Governmental Funds Proprietary Funds Fiduciary Funds Financial Section Balance sheet Statement of net position Statement of fiduciary net position Statement of changes in fiduciary CAFR sneet Statement of Statement of revenues, expenditures, and revenues, expenses, and changes in fund net position changes in fund balances Statement of cash flows net position Notes to the Financial Statements Required Supplementary Information Other Than MD&A Information on individual nonmajor fuds and other supplementary information that is not required + Statistical Section STATISTICAL SECTION
+Manag ement's Discussion on and Analysis (M D&A) Government - wide Financial Statements al Fund Financial Statements Financial Governmental Funds Proprietary Funds Fiduciary Funds Statement of net position Balance sheet Statement of net position Statement of fiduciary net position Silect Statement of Section Statement of activities Statement of revenues, expenditures, and revenues, expenses, and changes in fund net position Statement of changes in fiduciary activities changes in fund balances Statement of cash flows net position Notes to the Fina ncial Statements Required S Supplementary Inf ormation Other Th an MD&A Information on individual nonmajor fuds and other supplementary information that is not required